nlujan/fignest/api-proposal.md

   },
   "users": (Array) ids (String) of users invited to event.
-The id of the event creator should come first in the array, "search" (String, optional) Additional search terms e.g. sushi, brunch, "price": (Number, optional) One of [0, 1, 2, 3] where 2 corresponds to $$$ or cheaper.
-Note the difference between price representation on <Event Object>s and <Place Object>s.
-Defaults to 3, "isOpen": (Boolean, optional) "Open Now" status.
+The id of the event creator should come first in the array, "search" (String, optional) Additional search terms e.g. sushi, brunch, "isOpen": (Boolean, optional) "Open Now" status.
 Defaults to false, "isOver": (Boolean, optional) Whether the event has happened.
 Defaults to false, "limit": (Number, optional) Number of places considered for the solution to this event.
 Defaults to 5